Black-winged myna: Behaviour and ecology

 The black-winged myna feeds on a variety of items, including fruit, nectar and insects.
 It feeds in small groups and in pairs, both in trees and on the ground.
-It roosts communally at night in groups, sometimes with other starling species like the Bali starling.
+It roosts communally at night in groups, sometimes with other starling species like the Bali myna.
 It is a seasonal breeder, although the exact timing of the breeding season varies by location.
 Birds in west Java breed from March to May, but in east Bali the season is around June.
 They are apparently monogamous, nesting in a twig lined hole amongst rocks or in a tree.

 Status and conservation

 The black-winged myna was once an abundant bird, so much so that it was considered a potential rival and threat to the threatened Bali myna.
-The species has declined, however, for much the same reasons as the Bali starling, principally collection for the caged-bird trade.
+The species has declined, however, for much the same reasons as the Bali myna, principally collection for the caged-bird trade.
 The black-winged myna is one of the most popular species among collectors; in recent years the number of birds entering the trade has declined as they have become increasingly rare in the wild.
 It is believed that the population has declined by at least 80% over the last 10 years.
 The species is also potentially threatened by changes in agricultural processes, and scientists are also concerned about genetic variation being lost as escapees mix the three subspecies.
 Escapees of this species briefly formed a breeding population in Singapore, but that population is now thought to be extinct.
 A captive breeding program has been started at Cikananga Wildlife Rescue Center in West Java, and produced 200 chicks by 2012.
 Twenty-five of these birds were used to supplement the wild population, using nest boxes that local villages had produced.
 Several reintroductions were planned, one at Antam Pongkor Gold Mine in Gunung Halimun Salak National Park and another Rawadanau Nature Reserve in Banten Province, though the former was setback after the property was transferred to national park authorities, who immediately relaxed trapping prevention, resulting in the decline from forty individuals to eight.